kelvinsekx/portfolio/src/content/articles/reat-component/index.md

 title: "Digging Mern III:react component"
 date: "2020-09-12"
 lastupdated: "2020-09-12"
-description: "list reorder react, list rearrange when clicked react, ol reordering"
+description: "mern serverless react introduction-to-node introduction-to-mern mern for beginners"
 ---

 <div class="watchout">
 Note this article is the continuation of the Digging Mern series.
-And the codes here is an addition to the former codes.
+And the code here is an addition to the former code.
 </div>

 <div class="introduction">